June 2022 COVID blog

 The study, undertaken by the New Conversations Project at the Cornell University School of Industrial and Labor Relations, lays out the key elements for a global severance fund, namely the need for it to be legally binding and to feature detailed obligations on brands and employers regarding the provision of severance.
 Both the Cornell research and the Pay Your Workers campaign emphasise the current lack of adequate social protection systems in major apparel production countries, and the responsibility brands have towards workers in their supply chains.
 Read more from our statement.

-"Companies, now, should be understanding whether or not they are already in violation of the law," said Allison Gill, forced labor program director at Washington, DC-based nonprofit Global Labor Justice-International Labor Rights Forum.
+"Companies, now, should be understanding whether or not they are already in violation of the law," said Allison Gill, forced labour program director at Washington, DC-based nonprofit Global Labor Justice-International Labor Rights Forum.

 The bill will prohibit US companies to import good linked to the Xinjiang autonomous Region, the Chinese name for the Uyghur homeland in the west of the country.